Wagner Seahawks

-The Wagner Seahawks are composed of 23 teams representing Wagner College in intercollegiate athletics.
-Sports sponsored for both men and women are basketball, cross country, golf, lacrosse, tennis, track & field (both indoor and outdoor, which the NCAA classifies as two separate sports for each sex), and water polo.
+The Wagner Seahawks are composed of 28 teams representing Wagner College in intercollegiate athletics.
+Sports sponsored for both men and women are basketball, cross country, golf, lacrosse, fencing, tennis, track & field (both indoor and outdoor, which the NCAA classifies as two separate sports for each sex), swimming & diving, and water polo.
 Sports sponsored only for men are baseball and football.
-Women-only sports are fencing, soccer, softball, swimming & diving, and triathlon, and field hockey.
+Women-only sports are bowling, soccer, softball, triathlon, field hockey, and flag football.

 The Seahawks compete in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Northeast Conference for all sports except water polo, in which the women compete in the Metro Atlantic Athletic Conference and the men compete in the Collegiate Water Polo Association, and triathlon, in which all currently competing NCAA institutions are officially classified as independents.